jakobharder/burntime/doc/input-layout.md

 | World map | Move location selection | Pan camera |
 | Location map | Move the character | Pan camera |

-On map scenes, releasing the secondary direction returns the camera to the controlled character or the player's current world-map location.
+On map scenes in keyboard or gamepad mode, releasing the secondary direction returns the camera to the controlled character or the player's current world-map location.
+In mouse mode, WASD panning leaves the camera at its new position.

 Outside map scenes, primary and secondary directions behave identically.
 They remain separate actions to allow future differences.